matrix-org/matrix-appservice-discord/README.md

 * Copy ``config/config.sample.yaml`` to ``config.yaml`` and edit it to reflect your setup.
   * Note that you are expected to set ``domain`` and ``homeserverURL`` to your **public** host name.
   While localhost would work, it does not resolve correctly with Webhooks/Avatars.
-  Please note that a self-signed SSL certificate (e.g. what is commonly found on port `8448`) won't work, either.
+  Please note that a self-signed SSL certificate won't work, either.

   ```yaml
   bridge: